hubverse-org/hubDocs/docs/source/user-guide/tasks.md

  - The [`output_type`{.codeitem}](#output-types) object defines accepted representations for each task.
    More on the different output types can be found in [The Model Output Chapter](model-output.md#formats-of-model-output).
  - The [`target_metadata`{.codeitem}](#target-metadata) array provides additional information about each target.

+[^json]: Due to technical issues, we do not currently support json references or yaml metadata files.

 [^multiround]: For multiple rounds to share the same tasks without duplicating the `model_tasks` block, `round_id_from_variable` can be set to `true` and the `round_id` should be a column defined in the `task_ids`.
 See [the `tasks.json` schema](hub-config.md#hub-model-task-configuration-tasks-json-file) for details.